ansse/flosdrone/README.md

 ## Installation and usage instructions

 These instructions assume you don't have previous experience with ROS.
 If you do, you know what parts you can skip.
+Installation instructions are for Ubuntu 14.04 and it's the only Linux distribution this software has been tested with.

 Install and configure ROS: